SatDump/SatDump.Docs/pipelines.rst

 -  ``meteor_hrpt``: METEOR HRPT

-   -  ``start_timestamp``: Unix timestamp of the start of the file provided.
-Must be UTC Unix timestamp in seconds.Required in case you are not processing your file on the same Moscow day.
+   -  ``year_override``: Override of the year used for timestamps.
+Required when you are processing your file in a different year than the data was created.

 -  ``meteor_m2_lrpt``: METEOR M2 LRPT 72k